awsdocs/amazon-ec2-user-guide-windows/doc_source/screenshot-service.md

 ![\[Recovery console screenshot\]](http://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/images/ts-cs-2.png)

-The operating system may boot into the Recovery console and get stuck in this state if the `bootstatuspolicy` is not set to `ignoreallfailures`\.
+The operating system might boot into the Recovery console and get stuck in this state if the `bootstatuspolicy` is not set to `ignoreallfailures`\.
 Use the following procedure to change the `bootstatuspolicy` configuration to `ignoreallfailures`\.

-By default, the policy configuration for AWS\-provided public Windows AMIs is set to `ignoreallfailures`\.
+By default, the policy configuration for public Windows AMIs provided by AWS is set to `ignoreallfailures`\.

 1. Stop the unreachable instance\.